symfony/symfony-docs/components/expression_language/syntax.rst

 * **null** - ``null``
 * **exponential** - also known as scientific (e.g. ``1.99E+3`` or ``1e-2``)

-    .. versionadded:: 4.4

-        The ``exponential`` literal was introduced in Symfony 4.4.

 .. caution::

     A backslash (``\``) must be escaped by 4 backslashes (``\\\\``) in a string